katsmiricinschi/obstacleavoidingpathplanning/README.md

 You can view our full project, data visualizations, and technical report at:
 **[katsmiricinschi.github.io/obstacleavoidingpathplanning](https://katsmiricinschi.github.io/obstacleavoidingpathplanning/)**

-Our code for the project itself can be found here:__
+Our code for the project itself can be found here: <br />
 **[github.com/Raccoonee/obstacle-avoidance-comps](https://github.com/Raccoonee/obstacle-avoidance-comps)**

 ## Collaborators